favor-zxh/minGPT-tuned/README.md

 att = self.attn_drop(att)
 ```

-Time-weighting works, because tokens from different distances shall have different impacts on the current token.
+Time-weighting works because tokens from different distances shall have different impacts on the current token.

 Moreover, the self-attention effects shall be reduced for earlier tokens because they have shorter history-windows.

+p.s. with time-weighting, you can even remove positional encoding in deep models.

 p.s. there might be a closed-form solution for optimal time-weighting.

 ![time-weighting](time-weighting.jpg)

-## Trick 2 : Time-mixing (this might be a new idea first shown here)
+## Trick 2 : Time-mixing (might be a new idea?)

 ```python
 self.time_shift = nn.ZeroPad2d((0,0,1,0))